ELETTRA-SincrotroneTrieste/cumbia-qtcontrols-ng/cumbia-qtcontrols-ng.md

  - error notifies an error has occurred for the name of the source provided along with the message

+##### OpenGL plots

+QuArrayPlotGL and QuScalarPlotGL create OpenGL versions of the plots.
+You can also switch the engine at runtime by means of QuPlotOptions.

+##### Configuration

+QuPlotOptions can be used to configure the plot (axes auto scale, bounds, openGL mode, ... )

 #### qgraphicsplot (brought into cumbia-qtcontrols-ng from former qgraphicsplot lib)

 The *qgraphicsplot*, formerly implemented in the namesake library, has become part of *cumbia-qtcontrols-ng*.